-The Map of Africa is a spectacular and extraordinary viewpoint at Wilderness Heights.
-It offers a scene of mountains and forests and here you get a clear view of the Kaaimans River Valley.
-Across the road is a popular paragliding launch spot overlooking a long stretch of wilderness beaches.
+The Map of Africa is an extraordinary viewpoint at Wilderness Heights.
+It offers a scene of mountains and forests and you get a clear view of the Kaaimans River Valley.
+Across the road is a popular paragliding launch spot overlooking wilderness beach.
 Just walk in the grassland to get the splendid view.

 Five picturesque surrounding lakes team with bird life like the Fish Eagle, the Knysna Lourie and the Malachite Kingfisher.
 In our area you can tick off almost 300 birds of your check list.
-Bird- and nature photographers will enjoy the early morning or evening boattrip on Island Lake and the Serpentine river.
-Have a look at Wilderness River Safaris.
+Bird and nature photographers will enjoy the boattrip on the Serpentine river.
+Wilderness River Safaris.

 Local markets and shopping

-There is a cozy Friday night market at Milkwood Village in the centre of Wilderness.
-On Saturday morning you can choose between the Wild Oats Farmers’ Market in Sedgefield, which is one of the most famous markets of the country (open till 12pm).
-Alternatively, there is the smaller Outeniqua Farmers' market in George (open till 2pm).
+At Milkwood Village in the centre of Wilderness there is a cozy market on Friday night and on Sunday morning.
+On Saturday, there is the Wild Oats Farmers’ Market in Sedgefield, which is one of the most famous markets of the country (open till 12pm) or there is the Outeniqua Farmers' market in George (open till 2pm).
 Both markets are good places for a hearty breakfast and coffee or to buy local fresh farm products.

 There is a Kwikspar and a liquor shop in Wilderness village.
 For all other shopping, or also going to the movies, we recommend to drive to the Garden Route mall in George, this is at 15 km from us.

 There are many opportunities for hiking, canoeing, surfing, horse riding, etc.